britishdan/greeting-tdd-tutorial/README.md

 #### Requirement 3 - Respond to a GET `/greeting?name=Dalia` with “Hello Dalia”
 We want our test to read:
-_Given a running web server, when a GET request is made to `/greeting` with `?name=Name` query param, the web server should respond with "Hello Name"._
+_Given a running web server, when a GET request is made to `/greeting` with the `?name=Name` query param, the web server should respond with "Hello Name"._

 **/src/e2e/scala/com/wix/GreeterServerE2ETest.scala**
 ```scala